learnqtkenya/sql-query-builder/CONTRIBUTING.md

    Begin by forking this repository and cloning your fork locally.

 2. **Create a Branch**
-   Use a descriptive branch name to explain the feature or fix you are working on, e.g., `feature/new-feature` or `bugfix/fix-issue`.
+   Use a descriptive branch name following the format `feature/description` or `fix/issue-description`.

 3. **Stay Up-to-Date**
    Regularly pull changes from the main branch to avoid merge conflicts.